KaiThe1st/Secure-Programming-Chat-Server/README.md

 The dependencies are located within the requirement.txt file

 # How to run the chat app
-IMPORATNT: please use powershell terminal because it needs to use the computer ports
+IMPORTANT: please use powershell terminal because it needs to use the computer ports
 1. Download relevant libraries within requirement.txt
 pip install -r requirements.txt
 2. Open a powershell terminal and navigate to server folder